 - Tim Abbott, a student in the UBC Okanagan Bioreactor Technology Group, directed by Dr. Cigdem Eskicioglu.
 Tim will be purchasing equipment to take chemical oxygen demand measurements using 75% less chemicals than used previously.

-Health, Safety and Environment Services applauds these initiatives for the positive effect it will have on our consumption of water and production of hazardous waste.
+Health, Safety and Environment applauds these initiatives for the positive effect it will have on our consumption of water and production of hazardous waste.
 Additionally, a reduction in hazardous chemicals means a safer workplace due to less interaction with potentially harmful materials.